The page has been translated by Gen AI.

 Optimal database performance can be defined as achieving maximum performance with minimal resources.

-stepOptimization sectionContent
+stepOptimization sectioncontent

-AnalysisBusiness Process OptimizationEliminate inefficient elements, and perform process optimization that aligns with the business vision and strategy
+process optimization that aligns with the business vision and strategy.

-DesignPhysical designResponse time, distributed DB environment, concurrent user count,
+DesignPhysical designresponse time, distributed DB environment, concurrent user count,

 data size, parallel processing and distribution, centralization, design for redundancy

-OperationDB tuningPerform tuning of elements such as data architecture, parameters, and log files
+tuning on elements such as data architecture, parameters, and log files.

-OperationApplication TuningContinuously monitor the production system
+operationApplication TuningContinuously monitor the production system

-and perform tuning by applying SQL and index policies for performance‑degrading applications,
+SQL and index policies for performance‑degraded applications,

 Caching Implementation

-layerTargetCaching implementation
+LayertargetCaching implementation

 → Content delivery using a Global CDN

-Application layerUser session dataImprove application performance and data access performance using a key/value store and local cache
+Application layerUser session dataImproving application performance and data access performance using a key/value store and local cache

 → State management using CacheStore

-By implementing caching using a Global CDN, you can deliver content from locations closer to the user, providing a better user experience.
+By using a global CDN to implement caching, you can deliver content from locations close to the user, providing a better user experience.

-Placing a Redis-based CacheStore (DBaaS) in front of the database or configuring a Replica of the Database service to distribute read load is also an effective strategy for improving performance.
+Placing a Redis-based CacheStore (DBaaS) in front of the database, or configuring a replica of the Database service to distribute read load, is also an effective strategy for improving performance.